logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started_azure.rst

 Step 1: Connecting your Azure account
 -----------------------------------

 Hopsworks.ai deploys Hopsworks clusters to your Azure account.
-To enable this you have to create a service principal and a custom role for Hopsworks.ai granting access to either a subscription or resource group.
+To enable this, you have to create a service principal and a custom role for Hopsworks.ai granting access to either a subscription or resource group.